fivetran/fivetran_connector_sdk/README.md

 ## local
 Emulated source, without any calls out to the internet

+## multiple_tables_with_cursors
+The parent-child relationship between tables from incremental API endpoints, with the complex cursor.

 ## pagination
-Simple pagination example templates for following types of paginations:
+Simple pagination example templates for the following types of paginations:
 - keyset
 - next_page_url
 - offset_based